Meigs Syndrome

 Patients with Meigs syndrome may have a family history of ovarian cancer.
 The chief complaints are vague and generally manifest over time; they include the following:

-Physical
+Physical Examination

-Positive signs include the following:
+Positive signs of Meigs syndrome include the following:

 Laboratory Studies

-This study provides information about hemoglobin, hematocrit, and platelet levels.
+The complete blood cell (CBC) count provides information about hemoglobin, hematocrit, and platelet levels.
 A low hemoglobin count requires further workup, including reticulocyte count, total iron-binding capacity, and iron and ferritin levels.
 Anemia in patients with Meigs syndrome is most likely due to iron deficiency.
 Anemia can be corrected emergently by blood transfusion in patients undergoing surgery for Meigs syndrome.
 Anemia can be treated with iron supplementation postoperatively.

 Basic metabolic profile